vuestorefront/vue-storefront/packages/core/docs/composition/error-handling.md

 - `changePassword`,
 - `updateUser`.

-Each represents one method in `useUser` and initially all of them are `null`.
-However, if we call one of those methods and it fails, the value will change.
+Each represents one method in `useUser` and initially is `null`.
+When you call one of those methods, and it fails, the value will change.

 ## Usage

-Let's see how you can get error from the `load` method available in the [useUser](/reference/api/core.useuser.html) composable:
+Let's see how you can get an error from the `load` method available in the [useUser](/reference/api/core.useuser.html) composable:

 ```vue
 <script>